 - embedding advertising specific to a recipient’s zip code or state

-- embedding content, current news or information from an external Content Management System with personalization based upon demographic or geographic profile information associated with subscribers
+- embedding content, current news or information from an external Content Management System with personalization based upon demographic or geographic profile information associated with contacts

-The CacheGet tag is designed for applications that require delivery of unique pieces to many subscribers.
+The CacheGet tag is designed for applications that require delivery of unique pieces to many contacts.
 Due to resource constraints, this is not a one-to-one mechanism, so it is not possible to deliver messages using unique content pulled from an external source for each and every email.
-However, for applications that require some personalization for groups of subscribers, the CacheGet command works well.
+However, for applications that require some personalization for groups of contacts, the CacheGet command works well.

 Note: Broadcaster customers can pull unique content from external sources on a per-message basis; however, this functionality is not available to SaaS customers because of the enormous resource load it can place on the system.

 It is common for newsletters representing commercial interests have some desire to embed advertising or marketing information.
 Targeted advertising is often more effective than advertising that is not focused at a specific type of contact.
 The CacheGet command can be used to setup a template to pull targeted advertising information.
 To do this:

 - Create a Template with your normal design and formatting.